Welcome to Mumbai

 9 a.m.: Explore Mumbai's incredible Dharavi slum, one of the largest slums in Asia, on a guided walking tour.
 This is not voyeuristic poverty tourism but rather shows what the residents are able to achieve despite their challenging conditions.
 You'll get amazing insight into this inspiring community!
 A popular Dharavi tour is offered by Reality Tours and Travels (900 rupees per person).
 It departs from Churchgate railway station daily at 9.15 a.m.
 Part of the proceeds are used to support Dharavi residents.
 Choose the option to have a home-cooked lunch with a local family afterwards.
 In addition, make sure you bring extra money for shopping, as you can buy everything from leather goods to fabric at low prices, made by Dharavi businesses.

-2:30 p.m.: Take a cab to Worli Fishing Village, about 30 minutes away.
-Worli was one of the original seven islands of Bombay, inhabited by the Koli fishermen.
-The village has has a 17th century fort built by the British, and a haphazard labyrinth... of modest but bright houses.
+2:30 p.m.: Take a cab to Worli fishing village (also known as Worli koliwada), about 30 minutes away.
+Worli was one of the original seven islands of Bombay, inhabited by the indigenous Koli fishermen.
+The village has a 17th century fort built by the British, and a haphazard labyrinth of modest homes.
 British band Coldplay filmed their music video for their single, "Hymn For the Weekend", there.
-It's not a tourist area, so you may wish to have a guide accompany you.
+A Mumbai artist has transformed the exteriors of the buildings in the village by painting them bright colors.
+The village isn't a tourist area, so you may wish to go on a walking tour.

 4:30 p.m.: Pay your respects to India's favorite elephant-headed god, Lord Ganesh, at Siddhivinyak Temple (Corner of Kakasaheb Gadgil Marg and S.K.
 Bole Marg, Prabhadevi, central south Mumbai).
 The temple was built in 1801, and is one of the richest and grandest in Mumbai.
 Its inner sanctum has a gold-plated ceiling!